ASHA workers named among recipients of WHO’s Global Health Leaders Awards

 The global health body said that ASHA workers work on maternal health care, immunisation, treatment for hypertension and tuberculosis and contribute to “core areas of health promotion for nutrition, sanitation, and healthy living”.

-Prime Minister Narendra Modi said that he was delighted that the community healthcare workers had received the award.

-“Congratulations to all ASHA workers,” he said.
-“They are at the forefront of ensuring a healthy India.
-Their dedication and determination is admirable.”

 ASHA workers across India have held protests in recent years in connection with a range of demands, including a better pay, pensions and status as government employees.
+Currently, they get task-based incentives under the National Health Mission as well as honorariums from state governments.

-Meanwhile, the other recipients of the Global Health Leaders Award were Paul Farmer, the co-founder of international non-governmental organisation Partners in Health, mental health researcher Ahmed Hankir, volleyball player and youth sports advocate Oliviera Varela, the polio workers of Afghanistan and leprosy elimination activist Yōhei Sasakawa.
+The other recipients of the Global Health Leaders Award were Paul Farmer, the co-founder of international non-governmental organisation Partners in Health, mental health researcher Ahmed Hankir, volleyball player and youth sports advocate Oliviera Varela, the polio workers of Afghanistan and leprosy elimination activist Yōhei Sasakawa.

-“At a time when the world is facing an unprecedented convergence of inequity, conflict, food insecurity, the climate crisis and a pandemic, this award recognizes those who have made an outstanding contribution to protecting and promoting health around the world,” the World Health Organization’s Director General Tedros Adhanon Ghebreyesus said.
+“At a time when the world is facing an unprecedented convergence of inequity, conflict, food insecurity, the climate crisis and a pandemic, this award recognises those who have made an outstanding contribution to protecting and promoting health around the world,” the World Health Organization’s Director General Tedros Adhanon Ghebreyesus said.